In several of his public talks, Jensen Huang has mentioned a term: Sovereign AI.

 In the last century, the foundation of national power was oil and minerals.
 Whoever controlled energy controlled the world order.

-In “Negentropy Strategy: The Survival Logic of Taiwanese Enterprises,” I discussed how Taiwanese enterprises need to establish order within chaos to survive.
-The same applies at the national level—establishing one’s own technological autonomous order within the chaos of AI geopolitics is a prerequisite for survival.
+In “The Negentropy Strategy: The Survival Logic of Taiwanese Enterprises,” I discussed how enterprise survival in Taiwan requires establishing order amid chaos.
+The same applies at the national level — in the chaos of AI geopolitics, establishing one’s own order of technological autonomy is a precondition for survival.

-Technological Autonomy vs. Techno-Authoritarianism
+Technological Autonomy vs. Technological Authoritarianism

 Taiwan’s Position